hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - the disk number in the disk's label (`7` in `DISK7-8Tb`)
 - the disk's PARTUUID (`27891019-f894-4e9b-b326-5f9d10c5c2cf` in this case)

-Now create a mount point for this new disk.
+Now recall the mount point we already created for this new disk.
 Ensure that the number in the text 'usb3disk\*' shown below **exactly** matches the disk number you noted ebove (eg `7` in this case).
+One of the below:
 ```
-sudo mkdir -v -m a=rwx /mnt/shared/usb3disk7
-sudo chmod -R -v a+rwx /mnt/shared/usb3disk7
+# /srv/usb3disk1
+# /srv/usb3disk2
+# /srv/usb3disk3
+# /srv/usb3disk4
+# /srv/usb3disk5
+# /srv/usb3disk6
+# /srv/usb3disk7
+# /srv/usb3disk8
 ```
 Make a backup of `/etc/fstab` and then edit it
 ```
 sudo cp -fv /etc/fstab /etc/fstab.bak